atticus-lv/BlenderAvaloniaBridge/docs/en/api/observe.md

 - If a detail panel is bound to a known path, call `blenderApi.Rna.GetAsync(...)`.
 - If you need a watch snapshot and dirty references together, use `blenderApi.Observe.ReadAsync(...)`.

+## Dispatch Semantics

+`watch.dirty` is an invalidation signal, not a full event stream.

+- `onDirty` callbacks for the same `watchId` never run concurrently
+- Dirty events for the same `watchId` are dispatched serially
+- If an earlier callback is still running, queued dirty events for that same `watchId` use latest-wins and only the newest revision is delivered next
+- Different `watchId` registrations can still make progress in parallel

+In practice, `onDirty` should be used to trigger a refresh or read the latest snapshot, not to depend on every intermediate revision being processed one by one.

 ## Watch Sources

 The watch API stays unified under `Observe`.
 Source selection still uses `WatchSource`: